z9c12/sol-id/README.md

 score = txScore + balScore + ageScore
 ```

-The raw score is then capped based on sybil risk so a confirmed drainer wallet cannot score high just from transaction volume:
+The raw score is capped by sybil risk level.
+A confirmed drainer can't score 70 just because it has lots of transactions:

 | Sybil Risk | Score Cap |
 |---|---|